Normal Crossings Singularities for Symplectic Topology: Introduction

-Most of this paper is dedicated to the simple crossings cases.
-As all of our arguments are essentially local, they readily apply to the normal crossings cases as well.
-However, the latter involve somewhat more elaborate setup, with the normal bundle to an immersion replacing the normal bundle to a submanifold.
-For this reason, we postpone any discussion of the normal crossings cases until Section~\ref{NC_sec} in order to focus on the substance.
-We formally define simple crossings symplectic divisors and configurations in Section~\ref{SCdfn_subs}, regularizations for the former in Section~\ref{SCDregul_subs}, and regularizations for the latter in Section~\ref{SCCregul_subs}.
-While the precise definitions of regularizations are a bit technical, their substance is that a neighborhood of each point in the divisor or configuration looks as expected.
+We formally define SC symplectic divisors and varieties in Section~\ref{SCdfn_subs}, regularizations for the former in Section~\ref{SCDregul_subs}, and regularizations for the latter in Section~\ref{SCCregul_subs}.
+While the precise definitions of regularizations are a bit technical, their substance is that a neighborhood of each point in the divisor or variety looks as expected.
 In particular, the branches of the divisor symplectically correspond to hyperplane subbundles of a split complex vector bundle; this implies that they are symplectically orthogonal.
 Sections~\ref{SCDregul_subs} and~\ref{SCCregul_subs} conclude with theorems stating that the spaces of symplectic forms with regularizations are weakly homotopy equivalent to the spaces of all admissible symplectic forms.
-The necessary deformation arguments on split vector bundles are carried out in Section~\ref{LocalDeform_sec}, especially in Propositions~\ref{SympDef_prp} and~\ref{SympNeigh_prp}.
+The necessary deformation arguments on split vector bundles are carried out in Section~\ref{LocalDeform_sec}, especially in the proof of Proposition~\ref{SympDef_prp}.
 Section~\ref{TubulNeigh_sec} contains stratified versions of the usual smooth Tubular Neighborhood Theorem.
-We prove Theorems~\ref{SCD_thm} and~\ref{SCC_thm} in Section~\ref{SCCpf_sec} by applying Propositions~\ref{SympDef_prp} and~\ref{SympNeigh_prp} via Corollary~\ref{TubulNeigh_crl}; the crucial compatibility-of-orientations condition in Definition~\ref{SCD_dfn} allows us to apply Proposition~\ref{SympDef_prp}.\\
+We prove Theorems~\ref{SCD_thm} and~\ref{SCC_thm} in Section~\ref{SCCpf_sec} by applying Theorem~\ref{SympDefVB_thm} via Proposition~\ref{TubulNeigh_prp}; the crucial compatibility-of-orientations condition in Definition~\ref{SCD_dfn} allows us to apply Proposition~\ref{SympDef_prp}.\\

-We would like to thank E.~Ionel and B.~Parker for enlightening discussions related to normal crossings divisors in the symplectic category.
+We would like to thank E.~Ionel and B.~Parker for enlightening discussions related to normal crossings divisors in the symplectic category and E.~Lerman for pointing out related literature.